oynk-io/oynk-platform/docs/architecture/OYNK_TECHNICAL_ARCHITECTURE.md

 ## 26. Current limitations

-- A Soroban settlement MVP exists on mainnet but its source, bindings, submitter, and event indexer are not present in this repository; payment orchestration, smart accounts, provider registry, and compliance adapters also remain absent here.
+- A Soroban settlement MVP exists on mainnet and candidate source is referenced as a submodule, but source-to-WASM equivalence remains unverified; generated bindings, the event indexer, payment orchestration, smart accounts, provider registry, and compliance adapters also remain absent here.
 - Solana historical pagination/retry execution and Token-2022/source coverage are incomplete.
 - Chain lag is not yet surfaced from live safe tips.
 - Heuristic legacy pairing is not authoritative.